 What better way to learn about the polar regions and how science is conducted than to join a scientific expedition in the Arctic or in Antarctica?
-More information about research experiences for teachers (formal and informal) can be found by reading the PolarTREC goals and objectives, program requirements, and the teacher frequently asked questions.
+More information about research experiences for educators (formal and informal) can be found by reading the PolarTREC goals and objectives, program requirements, and the Educator frequently asked questions.

 Share your knowledge and passion for science!
-Researchers can host a PolarTREC teacher in the field and share their knowledge of polar research with classrooms around the world.
+Researchers can host a PolarTREC educator (formal or informal) in the field and share their knowledge of polar research with classrooms around the world.

-By including a PolarTREC teacher, the research team gains a trained and enthusiastic helping hand in the field and a global perspective on science education and outreach.
-Learn more about PolarTREC, the benefits of hosting a teacher as well as the program requirements for participating researchers or visit the Researcher FAQ section.
-We are always looking for researchers to work with and applications can be submitted at any time for teams wanting to host a teacher.
+By including a PolarTREC educator, the research team gains a trained and enthusiastic helping hand in the field and a global perspective on science education and outreach.
+Learn more about PolarTREC, the benefits of hosting an educator as well as the program requirements for participating researchers or visit the Researcher FAQ section.
+We are always looking for researchers to work with and applications can be submitted at any time for teams wanting to host an educator.

 For more information please contact info [at] polartrec.com or call ARCUS at 907-474-1600.